 Our work would not be possible without our donors – they are central to everything we do.
 We continue investing in opportunities to provide donors with tailored experiences.
 Ethiopiaid is committed to meeting the needs and preferences of individuals, groups, grant makers or institutional funders.
 We connect donors with causes they care about, and maximise the impact of their giving in a way that’s transparent, responsive and accountable.

-The Chair of Ethiopiaid UK, Alexandra also sits on the boards of our sister charities Ethiopiaid Australia, Canada and Ireland.
+Alexandra has been with Ethiopiaid Ireland since its inception, is Chair of Ethiopiaid UK and sits on the boards of our sister charities Ethiopiaid Australia and Canada.
 She is also a trustee of the Reed Foundation.
 Her father, Sir Alec Reed CBE, founded Ethiopiaid.

 With your donation, our local partners can restore a vulnerable Ethiopian’s dignity and help them rewrite their story.